cybozu-go/cke/docs/ckecli.md

   -h, --help              help for local-backup
       --max-backups int   the maximum number of backups to keep (default 10)
 ```

-### `ckecli etcd backup list`

-List etcd backup files stored in the Kubernetes cluster.

-### `ckecli etcd backup get BACKUP_NAME`

-Download an etcd backup file stored in the Kubernetes cluster to the current directory.

-`BACKUP_NAME` is the name of backup file.

 ## `ckecli kubernetes`